 It shows a different side of London, and the fact that it’s so close to home just makes it even more enjoyable.
 Sure, it’s not a ‘girls night and popcorn’ kind of movie, but you owe it to yourself to watch it at least once.

-This film is based around two lesbians joint bachelorette party.
+This movie is based around two lesbians joint bachelorette party.
 All is well until one admits to never having an orgasm.
 Awkward.

 We think this may be a comedy but much of the dialogue appears to be improvised so often leads to some awkward moments which we aren’t entirely sure they should or need to be.